 Jack Anderson’s best fits in the 2021 NFL Draft

 The Texas Tech Red Raiders will miss Jack Anderson, and with good reason.
 He was one of their best players for the better part of four years.
 That career has earned him some notoriety as a 2021 NFL Draft prospect.

 Anderson is certainly worthy of a selection.
 Now, the only question left is where.
 Anderson isn’t a spectacular prospect, but he gets the job done in a lot of areas.
 He has enough upside to be a potential starter in the NFL.
 His solid natural power enables him to move players in downhill running schemes.
 In addition, he’s mobile enough to be scheme versatile.

 Which teams might be interested in Anderson?

 For now, Anderson is a solid early-to-mid Day 3 pick.
-He could also ascend into the Round 3 conversation with a solid showing at the Senior Bowl.
+He could also ascend into the Round 3 conversation if teams weigh his solid athletic testing highly enough.
 Anderson’s lack of positional versatility may limit his appeal in that range, at least compared to other players.
 Nevertheless, Anderson has the experience and starting upside at right guard to be a candidate for teams seeking out interior help.

 From Round 4 to Round 6, teams like the Los Angeles Rams, Cincinnati Bengals, Kansas City Chiefs, and Philadelphia Eagles could be in the market for the Texas Tech guard.
 Kliff Kingsbury, who now leads the Arizona Cardinals, may also have an interest in drafting a familiar player at a position of need.

 Anderson has some security with his skill set.
-He’s a solid blocker who should have a long career, regardless of his role.
+He’s a solid blocker and a good athlete who should have a long career, regardless of his role.
 He brings depth and spot-starting ability right away.
 He also has enough physical talent to be a solid starter down the road.
 Players who can fill both roles always have a place in an ever-chaotic NFL.